-- 5.1.36 Using the objectively assessed housing need, the total requirement is a minimum of 10,476 dwellings for the 18 years from 2020-2038.
-The Housing Trajectory in Appendix 3 shows that as at 31 March 2022 almost 60% of the housing requirement is on committed sites with extant planning permissions, and 4% of the requirement is on sites allocated in made neighbourhood plans, but without planning permission. - 5.1.37 Housing growth will be directed to the most sustainable settlements commensurate with their place in the settlement hierarchy with Worksop absorbing about a third of the growth; a large part already has planning permission. - 5.1.38 This approach also maximises the delivery of affordable and specialist housing in a sustainable manner by allocating more sites of a larger scale on the edges of the Main Towns, where access to shops and services is more straightforward.
+5.1.37 Using the objectively assessed housing need, the total requirement is a minimum of 9,720 dwellings for the 18 years from 2020-2038.
+The Housing Trajectory in Appendix 3 shows that as at 31 March 2023 50% of the housing requirement is on major and small sites with extant planning permission, and 2.5% of the requirement is on sites allocated in made neighbourhood plans, but without planning permission.